ceejbot/community-and-you/community.md

 # [fit] Vulnerability
 # [fit] participation has risks

-^ This was it for me for a long time.
-I did some more modules.
+^ You've done this just by showing up here.

 ----

 ![](/Users/ceej/Dropbox/projects/Talks/community-and-you/assets/tashirojima-island221.jpg)

-^ Time passed.
-I published more modules.
+^ This was it for me for a long time.
+I did some more modules.
 I got a node job.
+I met a few people.s

 ---